Home > IAPSP > About IAPSP

 - What have you done to warrant receiving this award?
 Examples may include particular work with a patient, writing that sheds new light on a problem or contributions to a specific community, etc.

 - Your reference writer should also describe you personally: What has been unique to your relationship?
 Are there specific incidents or actions that give insight into your relationship?

 - Why are you a strong candidate?
 What personal qualities do you exemplify as a thoughtful, empathic clinician and scholar.

 HOW TO APPLY:

 Please send your materials to .
 Please indicate "ECP Application" in the subject line of the e-mail.
-Reference letters should be sent directly to both above e-mail addresses with the applicant's name in the subject line of the e-mail.
+Reference letters should be to the same address with the applicant's name in the subject line of the e-mail.

 Start date for receiving application is January 1st, 2017, and all applications must be received by April 1st, 2017.